 - One Global Entry or TSA Precheck statement credit every four years

-The American Express Platinum Card is a premium travel credit card with incredible benefits.
-Although the annual fee is $550, you receive $500 in annual credits for airline fees, Uber, and Saks Fifth Avenue.
+The Amex Platinum Card is a premium travel credit card with incredible benefits.
+Although the annual fee is $695 (See Rates and Fees), you receive hundreds in annual credits and benefits at select hotels, Uber, Saks Fifth Avenue, and more.
 Plus, benefits like airport lounge access, automatic hotel elite status, and no foreign transaction fees really enhance your travel experience.
+(Note: Terms apply and enrollment for some programs is required.)

-New cardmembers will find great value in the 60,000 welcome bonus.
+New cardmembers will find great value in the 100,000 point welcome bonus.
 Those points are very flexible and can be used to book travel, transfer to airline and hotel partners, go shopping, and so much more.

 I’ve been carrying the Amex Platinum Card with me on all of my travels for years.
 Once you’ve experienced its perks, I think you’ll keep it for a long time, as well.

-What is your favorite benefit of the American Express Platinum Card?
+What is your favorite benefit of the Amex Platinum credit card?
 Share with us below!